Gary Doer: 1999 election

 In the buildup to the 1999 provincial election, Doer unveiled a platform that called for balanced budgets, debt repayment and a freeze on taxes.
 He again emphasized health care as a priority, and said that his government would stop the practice of using public monies for politically motivated polls and advertisements.
-He also expressed concern that the Progressive Conservatives could privatize Manitoba Hydro, and criticized a provincial workfare initiative as giving too much discretionary power to government overseers.
+He also expressed concern that the Progressive Conservatives could privatize Manitoba Hydro and criticized a provincial workfare initiative as giving too much discretionary power to government overseers.

 The NDP voted to support the Filmon government's 1999 budget, citing the premier's decision to increase health spending with money from a provincial "rainy day fund".
 Doer added that, if elected, his party would replace Filmon's budgeted income tax cut with a property tax cut.

 The NDP entered the 1999 election in a much stronger position than in the three previous campaigns.
 A poll taken three years earlier had shown the NDP leading the Progressive Conservatives for the first time since the Pawley administration.
 The Tories regained their lead by 1998, but fallout from the vote-splitting scandal gave the NDP an 8% lead in a Probe/Free Press poll issued in March 1999.
 In this period, many began to regard the NDP as a possible government-in-waiting.
 Later polls showed the gap between the parties narrowing to a virtual tie.

 Doer pledged $13 million to shorten health-care waiting times in the 1999 campaign, and promised if he was elected he would end hallway in six months.
 He also pledged an additional $2 million to hire more nurses and provide incentives for rural doctors.
 In education, he promised to cut college and university tuition fees by 10% and to invest $24 million to the province's three community colleges.
 On election reform, he promised to ban campaign donations from corporations and unions.
 Doer also criticized the Filmon government's handling of a contract with Urban Shared Services Corp., which attempted to save the province money by reheating food for hospitals and seniors' homes at a centralized location.
 The project went well over-budget, and the food was often criticized as inedible.

 A poll released a week before the election showed the NDP and Progressive Conservatives tied with 42% support, and the election was considered too close to call until the actual day of voting.
-The NDP ultimately won 32 seats, against 24 for the Progressive Conservatives and only one for the Liberals.
+The NDP ultimately won 32 seats, against 24 for the Progressive Conservatives and only one for the Liberals, whose new leader Jon Gerrard became their only MLA.
 A collapse of the Liberal vote worked to the NDP's advantage.